ProAccess/sectionator/README.md

 # sectionator
- Allows convenient numbering of section headings, with added options
+ Allows convenient numbering of section headings, with more options